Read Me First

 Nappan Island East

-Nappan Island is the large island on Lake Seymour.
+Nappan Island is a large island on Lake Seymour.
 There are numerous fishing spots around here.
 On the west shore of Nappan Island, I have personally found success here (GPS location: 44.38767, -77.82654).
 These are weedy waters containing sizable largemouth bass among other types of game fish.
 You can get to this spot by using one of the boats directly from the shores of the Maximilian Retreat House.

 Fishing at Lake Seymour can be challenging.
 Over time, I have discovered a few secrets to success.
 A heavier and braided line should be used.
-I recommend 20-30 test.
+I recommend 20-30lb test.
 The braided line helps ensure the survivability and retrievability of lures.
 A weedless or weed-proof hook or jig is also recommended to ensure the lily pads do not snap the lure.
 Plastic frogs and power baits have been known to yield success.

 Hasting Bridge